MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### The person doing the provisioning must meet the following pre-requisites:

-The **person** doing the provisioning must be a Global admin or a SharePoint admin where the SharePoint Success Site will be provisioned *and must also be* an Administrator of the tenant’s App Catalog.
+The **person** doing the provisioning must be a Global admin (formerly called the Tenant admin) where the SharePoint Success Site will be provisioned *and must also be* an Administrator of the tenant’s App Catalog.

 | SharePoint admin role | +  | Admin of the App Catalog | = | Tenant admin requirements met         |
 | :----------------: | :----------------: |:-------------:|:----------------: | :----------------: |

-**Are you a SharePoint administrator?**
+**Are you a SharePoint Global administrator?**
 - **Yes** -  Next, confirm your tenant has already enabled the App Catalog.
-- **No** -  Partner with your M365 Global administrator or SharePoint admin to get the site provisioned or to [change your security permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/about-admin-roles?WT.mc_id=365AdminCSH&view=o365-worldwide).
+- **No** -  Partner with your M365 Global admin to get the site provisioned.
+[Learn more about administrative roles in SharePoint](https://docs.microsoft.com/microsoft-365/admin/add-users/about-admin-roles?WT.mc_id=365AdminCSH&view=o365-worldwide).
 <br>
 <br>
 If you are unsure, you can confirm your role by logging into office.com, you’ll see an Admin center app icon next to your M365 apps if you have SharePoint administrator credentials.

 **Are you an Administrator of the App Catalog?**
 - **Yes** - Next, confirm your tenant has M365 learning Pathways provisioned.
-- **No** - Next, ask your Global admin or SharePoint admin to add you as an [App Catalog administrator](https://docs.microsoft.com/office365/customlearning/addappadmin).
+- **No** - Next, ask your Global admin to add you as an [App Catalog administrator](https://docs.microsoft.com/office365/customlearning/addappadmin).

 #### The tenant must meet the following provisioning pre-requisites: